sandra-calvo/assistant-simple/README.md

 Click on "Create" to create an IBM Cloud API to connect the application with your account and services.
 The organization, space and region will be automatically filled.

+Note: If it takes too long to load the organization, space and region make sure you are deploying the application in an available region for your account.
+You can change the region under the toolchain name.

 Then click on Deploy.

 <img src="/readme_images/WA-deploy.png" width="90%" height="90%">